As she sat down for theater class in her fourth week at Fairfield University, freshman Chastity Berrios checked her back pocket. Her car key was gone.

 “Money,” she said.
 “And half of my life.”

-“Half of her life” was her father, who died when she was 9, shortly after her mom took her to New Haven.
+“Half of her life” was her father, who died when she was 9, shortly after her mom brought her to New Haven.

 “Losing a key isn’t the end of the world,” she said.

-As she walked, she continued to search for more resources, working two iPhones.
+As she walked, she continued to search for more help, working two iPhones.
 (One belongs to her workplace at Dunkin’ Donuts; the other is hers.)

 “Maybe I should text my student mentor,” Angela, she said.